The Global Sections of Chiral de Rham Complexes on Closed Complex Curves: Introduction

 The chiral de Rham complex $\Omega_{X}^{ch}$ is a sheaf of vertex superalgebras introduced by Malikov, Schechtman and Vaintrob in \cite{MSV}, which can be defined on either smooth manifolds, complex analytic manifolds or nonsingular algebraic varieties.
 It is graded by conformal weight and its weight zero part coincides with the ordinary de Rham sheaf.
 This sheaf has attracted significant attention in both the physics and mathematics literature.
 For example, in \cite{Ka}, Kapustin has shown that if X is a Calabi-Yau manifold, the cohomology of this sheaf can be identified with the infinite-volume limit of the half-twisted sigma model defined by E. Witten; in \cite{Bo}, Borisov presented an approach to toric Mirror Symmetry by the chiral de Rham complex.

 The space of global sections $\Gamma(X, \Omega_X^{ch})$ is always a vertex superalgebra, and it is known to have extra structure when $X$ is endowed with geometric structures.
 For example, when $X$ is Kähler or hyperkähler, it has an $\mathcal N = 2$ structure or $\mathcal N = 4$ structure, respectively \cite{BHS}.
-Recently in \cite{S3, LS}, Linshaw and the first auther gave a complete description of $\Gamma(X, \Omega_X^{ch})$ for any compact Ricci-flat Kähler manifold $X$.
+Recently in \cite{S3, LS}, Linshaw and the first author gave a complete description of $\Gamma(X, \Omega_X^{ch})$ for any compact Ricci-flat Kähler manifold $X$.
 In \cite{D}, for any congruence subgroup $G \subset S L (2, \mathbb{R})$, Dai constructed a basis of the $G$-invariant global sections of the chiral de Rham complex on the upper half plane, which are holomorphic at the cusps.
 The vertex operations are determined by a modification of the Rankin-Cohen brackets of modular forms.
 Further in \cite{DS}, it is shown that if the global sections are allowed to be meromorphic at cusp, the space of $G$-invariant global sections will be a simple vertex algebra.
-In this paper, we extend the method developed in \cite {S3} to closed local symmetric space and calculate the space of global sections of chiral de Rham complex on any closed curves with genus $g\geq 2$ (Theorem \ref{thm:global}).
+There have been some descriptions about the structure of $H^0(X, \Omega^{ch}_X)$ when $X$ is a closed complex curve with genus $0$ or $1$.
+In the case $g=0$, $X$ is of constant positive curvature and a description of $H^0(X, \Omega^{ch}_X)$ through $\hat{sl_2}$-modules was given in \cite{MS2}.
+In the case $g=1$, $X$ is of $0$ curvature and $H^0(X, \Omega^{ch}_X)$ is just a $\beta\gamma-bc$ system.
+The case $g\ge 2$ has never been calculated yet, with the curvature of $X$ being constant negative.